YOUR COMPLETE GUIDE TO PLANNING A FRENCH CYCLING HOLIDAY

 The time of year you go may also be dictated by what you want to see.
-For example if you want to watch the Tour de France or participate in an event you will need to go when they are on.
-We would recommend going outside the busy months if you can, you will find things slightly cheaper, have better choice of accommodation and crowds will be less.
+For example, if you want to watch the Tour de France or participate in an event you will need to go when they are on.
+We would recommend going outside the busy months if you can, you will find things slightly cheaper, have a better choice of accommodation and the crowds will be less.

 How you get to France for your cycling holiday depends on where you are coming from.

 For those outside Europe flying is the only real option.
 Paris Charles de Gaulle is the major international airport in France and most major airlines have flights here.
-There are other airports across France, and you may be able to fly directly to one of these as well if you do not necessarily want to go to through Paris.
-Many airlines offer summer services to destinations such as Nice, Marseille, Bordeaux, Lyon and Toulouse giving you extra options to choose from.
+There are other airports across France, and you may be able to fly directly to one of these as well if you do not necessarily want to go through Paris.
+Many airlines offer summer services to destinations such as Nice, Marseille, Bordeaux, Lyon, and Toulouse giving you extra options to choose from.

 For those already on the European continent driving and trains are other options to consider.
-There are extensive road networks linking France to other countries and having your own car gives you the flexibility of travelling when and where you want.
-Travelling to France by train is easy to do from within Europe and there are many services operating between countries, including the Eurostar through the tunnel to Britain.
+There are extensive road networks linking France to other countries and having your own car gives you the flexibility of traveling when and where you want.
+Traveling to France by train is easy to do from within Europe and there are many services operating between countries, including the Eurostar through the tunnel to Britain.

-Once you are in France there are three main transport modes to get you to where you are looking to go being air, rail and road.
+Once you are in France there are three main transport modes to get you to where you are looking to go being air, rail, and road.
 There are a range of destinations you can fly to within France depending on where you want to go.
 In 2020 the French government mandated that short-haul flights be replaced by train services as part of its ongoing commitment to reducing carbon pollution.
 This means the choice of where you can fly will decrease.